 Matthew is the founder of BDC and a Master Dance Instructor.
 For more information about his teaching, writing, visual art and lighting design, visit: www.matthewsove.com

 Ever since Lydia was young, dance has been a mainstay in her life.
 Starting ballet at age 4 and having her first ballet recital in her living room, she began her lifelong passion for movement and performance.
 All throughout high school, she studied ballet, jazz, tap and modern dance.
 It wasn’t until she choreographed her first dance that she realized she wanted dance to remain a focus in her life.
 She decided to move to Chicago and study dance full time at Columbia College Chicago.
-During her time at Columbia, she has focused primarily on modern dance, but she also enjoys exploring all kinds of movement, whether it be ballroom, contact improvisation or afro-contemporary.
+During her time at Columbia, she focused primarily on modern dance, but she also enjoys exploring all kinds of movement, whether it be ballroom, contact improvisation or aerial silks.

 When Lydia isn’t dancing, she might be crocheting scarves, working backstage for other productions, or searching Chicago for a great slice of pie.